 Such as how to apply for voting by mail…

 Currently, under state law, vote-by-mail applications are submitted as early as 90 days prior to the original date of the election.
-The 2022 general election is to be held on November 8th, which is to indicate that applications are welcome to be submitted.
+The 2022 general election will be on November 8th, which is to indicate that applications are welcome to be submitted.
 How does one apply to vote by mail?
-Well an application has to be obtained.
+Well, you need an application.
 That’s the only way you can request a mail-in ballot.
 In this part of the process you’re able t o obtain the application through the State Board of Elections’ site.
 You can also access it from the local county clerk’s office.

 The application however, can only be returned to the county clerk’s office nearest to the address of the applicant.
 You might have to do some research to find out where.